JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ## __Function Walkthrough__

-In this chapter I describe the function code which replaces `func.py` file created in the initial deployment.
+In this chapter I describe the function code which replaces `func.py` file created in the [Initial Deployment](#initial-deployment).
 The code is broken into several logical sections for easier understanding.
 I tested that the code works as expected, however it is not of production quality.
 Particularly, it does not contain any error handling and I did not test most of error conditions.

 ### Modules